 Our office continues to be available to assist you virtually Monday-Friday 8a-5p.
-To schedule a virtual appointment with your general advisor, use our online appointment system.
-If you need a phone appointment, want to schedule with a different advisor, or have a quick question, please email firstname.lastname@example.org to make an appointment with any advisor, including pre-health, pre-law, BGS, and Board advisors as well as writing consultants.
+To schedule a virtual appointment with a general advisor, use our online appointment system.
+If you need a phone appointment or have a quick question, please email firstname.lastname@example.org to make an appointment with any advisor, including pre-health, pre-law, BGS, and Board advisors as well as writing consultants.

 You will receive an appointment confirmation via email, including a link to your appointment’s Zoom meeting URL.
 If your advisor needs to reschedule the appointment for any reason, you will receive an email notification.